 As a result, you may feel flawed as a 'real man' and experience major issues regarding male gender shame.

 Men usually deal with this in one of two ways:

 By over-compensating with a need to prove masculinity through hyper-sexuality, invulnerability, and constant efforts at control and mastery;

 or under-compensation, avoiding traditional male behaviors and interests (often associated with seeing or believing that men are perpetrators)

-For me, and the men I work with, the best healing process begins in group sessions, as that helps show you that you are not alone, that you are not at threat of bein abused again, and that you are amongst fellow survivors who really know how you feel and what you have gone through.
+For me, and almost all of the men I have worked with, the best healing process begins in group sessions, as that helps show you that you are not alone, that you are not at threat of being abused again, and that you are with fellow survivors who really know how you feel and what you have gone through.

 Being in a group session with other men brings out many of the underlying issues associated with gender shame, which makes it easier to conquer and overcome.
 Here are some examples:

 * The chance to find out that what you think, feel and experience is not wrong or perverted